 If you make threats of violence against your domestic partner, it could be enough for a Los Angeles criminal court judge to grant a complete restraining order.

-In most domestic violence cases, the prosecutor will request that a protective order be issued against you at the arraignment link.
+In most domestic violence cases, the prosecutor will request that a protective order be issued against you at the arraignment.
 A protective order remains in effect during the entire period pending your criminal charges.
-Any violation of the protective order could result in new criminal charges defined under California Penal Code 273.6.
+This order can significantly restrict your freedom, as it may prevent you from contacting the alleged victim or going to certain places.
+Any violation of the protective order could result in new criminal charges, as defined under California Penal Code Section 273.6.

 What Are the Penalties for Penal Code 422 Criminal Threats?